aialshami/jet-radar/README.md

     python app.py
     ```

-    The MUSK-JET dashboard should now be accessible by opening a web browser and navigating to the provided IP address or domain name of your EC2 instance, along with the appropriate port (e.g., **http://your-ec2-ip-address:8050**).
+    The JET-RADAR dashboard should now be accessible by opening a web browser and navigating to the provided IP address or domain name of your EC2 instance, along with the appropriate port (e.g., **http://your-ec2-ip-address:8050**).

     Remember to configure security groups and network settings for your EC2 instance to allow inbound traffic on the required port.